5

 When lot trunking work undertaken, electric nibbler a

-are interchangeable.
+worthwhile investment.
+Some useful electrical tools are shown Fig. 7.
 This nibbles out the sheet metal, easily control-

 .

 Electric drills are probably used most frequently all electrical tools.
-They
+Variable-speed electric drills, which

 ing when electrical supply not available extension cable is